Skip to content Skip to footer

 What is Roosevelt Reads?
 Roosevelt Reads is a monthlong reading challenge and PTA fundraiser that promotes literacy, creates good reading habits, and raises needed funds for programs that benefit all Roosevelt students.

 When is Roosevelt Reads?
-Fundraising and reading begin on Monday, February 3rd and run through Saturday, March 1st.
-All money raised must be turned in by Friday, March 7th to be eligible for the prizes.
+Reading and fundraising begin on Monday, February 2nd and run through Sunday, March 1st.
+All money raised must be turned in by Friday, March 13th to be eligible for the prizes.

-Students can get sponsors to make pledges for their reading time or a flat donation.
+Fundraising Goals Outside of school, students are encouraged to get sponsors to make pledges for their reading.
 Sponsors are typically parents, family members, close friends and neighbors, and parentsʼ work associates.
 Some parents share their donation link on social media to help their child gather donations.
 No child should go door-to-door.
 Cash, check, and online donations are accepted.
-Register your student at PledgeStar to receive your personalized online donation link: https://pledgestar.com/roosevelt90403/a/familyinstructions.html
+Register your student at PledgeStar to receive your personalized online donation link:

 Record all donations on your sponsor envelope.
 Any amount of money raised will help our school and is greatly appreciated!

-All sponsor envelopes, donations, and completed reading logbooks and prize sheets must be turned into your homeroom teacher or the main office by Friday, March 7th to be eligible for prizes.
-Also don’t forget to design and turn in your Pennant Color Sheet to have it included in the yearbook.
+All sponsor envelopes, donations, and completed reading logbooks and prize sheets must be turned into your homeroom teacher or the main office by Friday, March 6th to be eligible for prizes.
+Also don’t forget to design and turn in your Pennant Color Sheet to have it displayed in the Auditorium.

 What can I do to be involved?
 Motivate your child to read for 20-40 minutes each day.
 Read to younger students.
 Look at the activity sheet with your child and encourage them to maximize their participation!